-Here is the biblical

-account of the first sin:
+Here is the biblical account of the first sin: God made man from the dust of the ground.
 We find that when God made man.
-His creation was placed in a Garden, which was probably created on the third day.
-The garden was called the Garden of Eden (Gen. 2:8).
-The Garden was most likely located east of the Mediterranean Sea and West of the Persian Gulf.
-Although the exact spot is not known today, it was near the Euphrates River of today joined by three ancient rivers.
+His creation was placed in a garden, which was probably created on the third day.
+The beautiful place of plenty was called the Garden of Eden (Genesis 2:8).
+Eden was most likely located east of the Mediterranean Sea and West of the Persian Gulf.
+Although the exact spot is unknown today, it was near the Euphrates River, joined by three ancient rivers.

-We also find one important detail about God's prize creation, man.
-We learn of one feature that the man had that no other creature that God created had.
-The first man was Adam, and he was created as a living soul (Gen.
+We also find one crucial detail about God's prize creation, man.
+We learn of a feature of man that no other creature that God created had.
+The first man was Adam, and he was made with a living soul (Gen. 2:7)

 "And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul."

 Gen. 2:7

-Adam was immediately given responsibilities by his Creator.
+His Creator immediately gave Adam responsibilities.
 Some of the man's jobs were to take care of the Garden God gave him (Gen. 2:15) and to name the animals (Gen. 2:19-20).